We made new categories of health reports available in the new website experience to customers who did not previously have access to them.

 Customers who had access to previously available health reports on the older version of our website received these reports in the form of a Reports Archive when they transitioned to the new website experience.
 A Reports Archive is a place that contains a PDF copy of all of these previously available health reports.
 However, customers were not able to receive many of our currently available health reports on the new website experience.

-Through this update, customers were eligible for a Report Archive and are on either the v3 or v4 chip will now be able to access and share the Carrier Status* and Health Predispositions* categories within the new format.
+Through this update, customers who were eligible for a Report Archive and are on either the V3 or V4 chip will now be able to access and share the Carrier Status* and Health Predispositions* categories within the new format.

 Who is included in this update?

 You are eligible for this update if:

 - You reside in a country in which we offer health reports

 - You received or were eligible to receive a Reports Archive

 - You were genotyped on our v3 or v4 genotyping chip (You can check your genotyping chip under the Personal Information section of your Settings page.)

 If you are eligible to receive these reports, you should have received an email notification when they became available in your account.
 Once you login, you will have the option to opt into the reports if you wish.
 Please note that some reports (Late-Onset Alzheimer’s Disease*, Parkinson’s Disease*, MUTYH-Associated Polyposis*, and BRCA1/BRCA2 (Selected Variants)*) require an additional opt in to view.
 You will see this opt in after the general report opt in.

 Will these reports be shared?